 Mangomint is for the larger salon (5+ service providers) that wants smart and well-designed salon software that allows you to integrate with other systems.

-And GlossGenius is for the independent professional who wants a good-looking platform without any technical challenges.
+GlossGenius is for independent professionals who want a good-looking platform without any technical challenges.

 Vagaro may be the most feature-rich platform salon and spa-specific software on this list for its up-front cost.
 Despite offering a lot of business support, it’s offered at a very affordable price.

-The most similar platform to Vagaro would be Square.
+The platform most similar to Vagaro is Square.
 Square also caters to both small and big businesses.
 When you use Square Appointments with all the other tools from Square, you get a complete business support tool for all areas of your business.

 Boulevard stands out from the pack with its host of built-in email marketing features, catering to bigger salons focused on growing their online presence.
 Its large selection of features positions the software in competition with Vagaro and Mangomint regarding functionality, albeit at a heftier price.